-• Demographic and Socio-Economic Profile (see TCF webpage): This allows us to understand the characteristics, skills and attributes of people living and working in the town.
+Demographic and Socio-Economic Profile the town.
 It is these people who will drive forward the projects and initiatives set out in this Town Centre First Plan.

 It is through these series of studies on key attributes of the town centre and community that the following overview of strengths, challenges, opportunities and threats has been derived (SCOT).